ArunVetha/Assignment2Final/README.md

 - CSS (https://www.w3.org/Style/CSS/Overview.en.html)
     - The project uses cascading style sheets for visual arrangements and decorations for the site.

+- Fetch API
+    - Fetch() allows you to make network requests similar to XMLHttpRequest (XHR).
+The main difference is that the Fetch API uses Promises.

+- Github API
+    - You can use the GitHub REST API to create calls to get the data you need to integrate with GitHub.

+- Postman
+    -  Postman Interceptor helps you send requests which use browser cookies through the Postman app.

 ## Testing